Skip to content

 Diffuse type (7%)

-Intraepithelial infiltration without mass formation: A type that spreads thinly from the meibomian gland openings to the eyelid margin skin and palpebral conjunctiva.
-Diagnosis is most often delayed.
+Intraepithelial infiltration without mass formation: A type that spreads thinly from the meibomian gland opening to the eyelid margin skin or palpebral conjunctiva.
+This type is most often diagnosed late.

 Eyelash loss (madarosis): One of the characteristic findings of the diffuse type.
 Always check as a sign of malignancy or severe inflammation.

-Importance of eyelash loss: When malignant tumors such as sebaceous carcinoma or severe inflammation are present at the eyelid margin, eyelashes fall out.
-If eyelash loss is observed, carefully examine the surrounding area for causative lesions, and consider biopsy or consultation with a tumor specialist for lesions suspicious for malignancy.
+Importance of madarosis: When malignant tumors such as sebaceous carcinoma or severe inflammation are present at the eyelid margin, eyelashes may fall out.
+If madarosis is observed, carefully examine the surrounding area for causative lesions, and consider biopsy or consultation with a tumor specialist for lesions suspicious for malignancy.

-Pagetoid spread: A characteristic pattern in which tumor cells proliferate and spread in a sheet-like manner within the bulbar and palpebral conjunctival epithelium away from the main lesion.
+Pagetoid spread: A characteristic pattern where tumor cells proliferate and spread in a sheet-like manner within the bulbar and palpebral conjunctival epithelium away from the main lesion.
 It presents with fireworks-like tumor vessels and tumor cell proliferation covering the entire palpebral conjunctiva, and may form skip lesions.

 Great masquerader: Resembles chalazion, chronic blepharitis, basal cell carcinoma, squamous cell carcinoma, superior limbic keratoconjunctivitis, and ocular cicatricial pemphigoid.
-Nodular lesions are easily mistaken for chalazion, and after incision they repeatedly recur and enlarge.
-In some cases, the presence or absence of improvement with antibiotic eye ointment can help differentiate pagetoid spread from blepharitis.
+Nodular lesions are easily mistaken for chalazion and may recur and enlarge after incision.
+Pagetoid spread and blepharitis can sometimes be differentiated by whether there is improvement with antibiotic eye ointment.

 A

-Because it resembles multiple diseases such as chalazion, blepharitis, and basal cell carcinoma, making clinical diagnosis extremely difficult.
-Nodular lesions are easily mistaken for chalazion, and the diffuse type with pagetoid spread resembles blepharitis.
-For recurrent chalazion requiring repeated incisions, sebaceous carcinoma should always be considered, and curettage material must be sent for pathological examination.
+This is because clinical diagnosis is extremely difficult due to its similarity to multiple diseases such as chalazion, blepharitis, and basal cell carcinoma.
+Nodular lesions are easily mistaken for chalazion, and the diffuse type resembles pagetoid spread in blepharitis.
+For recurrent chalazion that requires repeated incisions, sebaceous carcinoma should always be considered, and curettage specimens must be submitted for pathological examination.

-• Advanced age: Median age at onset 57–72 years.
+• Advanced age: Median age at onset is 57–72 years.
 Aging is a major risk factor.

-• Sex difference: Sebaceous carcinoma around the eyelids is slightly more common in women (male-to-female ratio 1:1.5)1).
+• Sex difference: Sebaceous carcinoma of the eyelid is slightly more common in women (male-to-female ratio 1:1.5)1).

 • Upper eyelid predominance: Due to the higher number of meibomian glands (approximately 50 in the upper eyelid vs. 25 in the lower eyelid).